-- apply the acquired knowledge on the topics of Diagnostic Imaging, Radiotherapy and Radiation Protection - use the knowledge acquired in the context of his profession, in order to include his work in the global framework of the health system.
-It will also have the means to recognize the specific role of its professional profile in the organization and planning of the health intervention - Recognize some of his/her own principles and categories of belonging and prejudice - Analyze the possible critical issues when interacting with patients as human beings - Propose and apply strategies that facilitate health professional patient relationships acting on the soft skills level. - Propose and apply strategies that help the healing processes acting on the soft-skills level - Apply knowledge of pedagogy to understand the mechanisms underlying teaching and learning. - Apply the integrated knowledge of Psychology and Sociology applicable to teaching. - Apply the systematic and updated acquisitions in the various sectors of psychological disciplines, as well as the biological (molecular, metabolic, physiological) and clinical (neurological, psychiatric, neuroradiological) disciplines that are at the basis of knowledge about psychic processes, and of anthropological and epistemological disciplines and fundamental ethics for understanding the cultural and deontological dimension of interventions for the promotion, maintenance and recovery of health and well-being conditions within public and private institutions for individuals in all phases of life.
+- apply the acquired knowledge on the topics of Diagnostic Imaging, Radiotherapy and Radiation Protection - apply the knowledge acquired in the specific context of the professional activity. in order to contribute to the organization and planning of health interventions. - Recognize some of his/her own principles and categories of belonging and prejudice - Identitify the possible critical issues when interacting with patients as human beings - Propose and apply strategies that facilitate health professional patient relationships acting on the soft skills level.

-- acquired operational and application skills, including psycho-diagnostic and psychological counseling, for people suffering from physical and mental, cognitive and emotional disorders - Operate in institutions, companies and public and private organizations, in dependence or freelance, usually in multidisciplinary teams in the area of science and psychological techniques. - Apply the basic sociological paradigms with a particular focus on building relationships and trust in the different offline and online environments, in the contexts of one's professional activity.
+- Propose and apply strategies that help the healing processes acting on the soft-skills level - Apply knowledge of pedagogy to understand the mechanisms underlying teaching and learning. - Apply the integrated knowledge of Psychology and Sociology applicable to teaching. - Apply the systematic and updated acquisitions in the various sectors of psychological disciplines, as well as the biological (molecular, metabolic, physiological) and clinical (neurological, psychiatric, neuroradiological) disciplines that are at the basis of knowledge about psychic processes, and of anthropological and epistemological disciplines and fundamental ethics for understanding the cultural and deontological dimension of interventions for the promotion, maintenance and recovery of health and well-being conditions within public and private institutions for individuals in all phases of life. - acquired operational and application skills, including psycho-diagnostic and psychological counseling, for people suffering from physical and mental, cognitive and emotional disorders - Operate in institutions, companies and public and private organizations, in dependence or freelance, usually in multidisciplinary teams in the area of science and psychological techniques. - to apply sociological concepts to his/her professional life